qiaeru/phpbb-language-fr/language/fr/README.md

 The first thing you are probably going to want to do is to set it as the board default language.
 The board default language will be used for guests visiting the board and for the new users default language setting.

-To set the French language package as the board default language, please follow the steps below:

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
 You should authenticate again.
   - Once in the *Administration Control Panel*, you will need to click the *GENERAL* tab, located at the top of the page.